matthew-occleshaw/matthew-occleshaw.github.io/README.md

 ## To build

-To build the site before pushing, run `scripts/build-site.js` with `node`
+To build the site before pushing, run `node scripts/build-site.js`
 You must run `npm install` to install required packages for the build beforehand